KlasaCommunityPlugins/klasa-bot-plugin/README.md

 # Included Features

+- [x] Custom Commands that servers admins can create, list and remove on their servers.

 ## Arguments

 Certain types of arguments are strict on how they require input.
 For example, to get a member you need to ask for a @member or member id.
 The arguments that are installed by this plugin will enable you to make your users so much happier.